-Executive Associate Dean and Associate Dean for Research - Jack G. Baldauf, Ph.D.
+Associate Dean for Research - Ping Yang, Ph.D.

-Associate Dean for Graduate Affairs and Diversity- Eric Riggs, Ph.D.
+Associate Dean for Academic Affairs - Christian Brannstrom, Ph.D.

 Planet Earth is our home.
 Humans live on land which occupies only 29 percent of Earth’s surface.
 The remainder is covered by ocean.
 An envelope of air surrounds Earth.
 These realms—the lithosphere, hydrosphere, and atmosphere—form the environment for life on this planet.
 The study of these realms and their interactions with the biosphere and human systems, comprises the Geosciences—Atmospheric Sciences, Geography, Geology and Geophysics, and Oceanography.

 The College of Geosciences is home to four academic departments in these disciplines and interdisciplinary academic offerings in Environmental Programs and Water Management and Hydrological Sciences.
-The mission of the College of Geosciences is to advance new understandings of the Earth system and apply them to the needs of society, to prepare the next generation of geoscientists to conduct research, to find and develop natural resources, and to measure and respond to environmental change.
-In doing this, the College of Geosciences intends to lead in establishing the geosciences as the most important and impactful scientific discipline of the 21st century.
-To sustain human society into the future will depend more on the innovation and application of discovery in the geosciences than in other disciplines.
+To sustain human society into the future will depend on the innovation and application of discovery in the geosciences.
 The interdisciplinarity of our field is essential to solving today’s grand challenges—understanding global climate change, maintaining air and water quality, and producing adequate energy and food supplies for all people.

-Degrees in Oceanography are available only at the graduate level.
-Atmospheric Sciences, Geography, and Geology & Geophysics offer BS, MS, and PhD degrees; a BA is also available in Geology.
+Atmospheric Sciences, Geography, Geology and Geophysics, and Oceanography offer BS, MS, and PhD degrees; a BA is also available in Geology.
 The College offers two interdisciplinary BS degrees through Environmental Programs: a BS in Environmental Studies and a BS in Environmental Geosciences.
-In addition, Geography offers a BS in Geographic Information Science and Technology and a BS in University Studies with a concentration in Geography.
-The College hosts a graduate program leading to an MS and PhD in Water Management and Hydrological Sciences.
+In addition, Geography offers a BS in Geographic Information Science and Technology and two University Studies BS degrees (concentrations in Geography and Geographic Information Science and Technology).
+The College offers an online Master of Geosciences degree with specialized tracks in Geographic Information Science and Technology, Petroleum Data Management, and ocean data science, in addition to hosting a graduate program leading to an MS and PhD in Water Management and Hydrological Sciences.

 College of Geosciences faculty members participate in research on a broad front of both basic and applied subjects.
 The College is the Science Operator for the International Ocean Discovery Program, which is the largest geosciences research program in the world and explores the structure and history of sediments and crust beneath the sea floor.
-Other coordinated research programs in the College include the Geochemical and Environmental Research Group, the Center for Tectonophysics, Texas Sea Grant, the Berg-Hughes Center for Petroleum and Sedimentary Systems, the Center for Atmospheric Chemistry and the Environment and the Texas Center for Climate Studies.
+The College also hosts the Texas Sea Grant program.
+Other coordinated research programs in the College include the Geochemical and Environmental Research Group, the Center for Tectonophysics, the Berg-Hughes Center for Petroleum and Sedimentary Systems, the Center for Atmospheric Chemistry and the Environment and the Texas Center for Climate Studies.
 Field work takes both faculty and students around the world to learn about the wide range of environments and processes affecting Earth and its inhabitants.
 Consequently, faculty bring to their classes the excitement of discovery, state-of-the-art scientific equipment, a knowledge of useful applications to human problems, and good working relations with industry and governments, all of which can help the undergraduate prepare for a rewarding career.

-Career opportunities for graduates in the Geosciences are evolving dynamically—in industry, business, education and government at all levels.
-Geosciences professionals conduct research essential to understanding an increasingly unpredictable Earth; search for sustainable energy, mineral, and water resources; work to predict and mitigate natural hazards; contribute to wise environmental policy development and decision-making; and teach in high schools, colleges, and universities.
+Career opportunities for graduates in the Geosciences are evolving dynamically—in industry, business, education, and government at all levels.
+Geosciences professionals apply highly desirable and marketable skills in several areas: research essential to understanding an increasingly unpredictable Earth; search for sustainable energy, mineral, and water resources; prediction and mitigation of natural hazards; deployment of geospatial techniques in numerous domains; informing wise environmental policy development and decision-making; and teaching in high schools, colleges, and universities.

 Students in the College of Geosciences may elect to have two major fields of study within the College, or they may elect to have a major in the College of Geosciences in conjunction with a major in another college provided that both majors lead to the same baccalaureate degree; that is, both must lead to a BA or to a BS.
 Approval is required by the Associate Dean for Academic Affairs in the College of Geosciences, the current major department, and the proposed major department.
 Additional permissions may be required if a student elects a double major in two different colleges.
 Students seeking to double major must have a 3.0 overall GPA and a 3.0 in the current major at the time of application.
 Students pursuing a double major must: